MassDo/Projet3/game_executable/README.txt

-In order to create an executable, place the fichier setup.py into the repository "Projet3"
+In order to create an executable, place the file setup.py into the repository "Projet3"

 Open prompt and go to the projet3 repository,